damianhakert/damianhakert.github.io/source/posts/2017-02-27-developers-crave-modern-tools.html.md

 ## Devs Drive Adoption

-Respondents to our survey told us emphatically that developers reign supreme when it comes to choosing tools.
-When asked who in their organization decides which tools they use, a plurality of 44 percent said they choose their own.
+Our respondents told us that developers have the upper hand when selecting the tools they work with - when asked who in their organization decides which tools they use, a plurality of 44 percent said they choose their own.

-The next most common response reinforces developers’ primacy in this area; 17 percent of respondents reported that their lead developer drives tool selection.
+The next most common response reinforces developer primacy in this area: 17 percent of respondents reported that their lead developer drives tool selection.
 It’s remarkable, and a clear sign of developers’ rising agency and power within their organizations, that less than 20 percent said that decision is made by their CTO/CIO, IT Director, or Head of Engineering.
 Tellingly, 11 percent insisted that they use whichever tools they want, even though they’re not officially in charge of the decision.

 ![Who decides which tools are used](/images/blogimages/who-in-org-decides-tools-graph.png){: .shadow}<br>